-The TCC2 supports multichannel, HDLC processing for the DCC/GCC.
-In Hardware R3.2 or later with Software R4.0 or later, up to 32 DCCs/GCCs can be routed over the TCC2 and up to 32 DCCs/GCCs can be terminated at the TCC2 (subject to the available optical digital communication channels).
-The TCC2 selects and processes 32 DCCs/GCCs to facilitate remote system management interfaces.
-The TCC2 hardware is prepared for 84 DCCs/GCCs, which will be available in a future software release.
+The TCC2 card supports multichannel, high-level data link control (HDLC) processing for the DCC.
+Up to 32 DCCs can be routed over the TCC2 card and up to 32 DCCs can be terminated at the TCC2 card (subject to the available optical digital communication channels).
+The TCC2 selects and processes 32 DCCs to facilitate remote system management interfaces.
+The TCC2 hardware is prepared for 84 DCCs, which will be available in a future software release.